Ngari (fish)

-Ngari is a fermented fish product indigenous to the people of Manipur.
+Ngari is a fermented fish product indigenous to the people of Manipur and Nagaland.
 Nga means fish in Meitei language and ri (riba/liba) means the process of fermentation.
 It is used as a condiment in Manipuri dishes like eromba, singju, kangshoi, morok metpa, and others.

-Ngari is also consumed in other southwest States of India.
+Ngari is also consumed in other southwest states of India.

 Preparation and nutritional value

 Ngari is made from small sun-dried pool barbs (Puntius sophore) locally known as phouba nga, which are 5-10 cm long.
 Traditionally, the fish is packed tightly in an earthen pot called ngari chaphou or kharung with a small amount of vegetable oil.
 The pot is then sealed with a fish paste, leaves, and mud and kept for fermentation at room temperature for about six months.
 Each of these pots can hold up to 15-75 kg of fish.

 It has a high source of protein, vitamins, and essential amino acids and fatty acids.
 It also aids in digestion and has pharmacological benefits.